Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

     }
 }
 ```
-the `entry` options specifies the path to the project that should be compiled.
+the `entry` option specifies the path to the project that should be compiled.
 The other options will be discussed in a later chapter.

 ### Compiling the project
 To get your F# code to run in the browser, you will first need to compile the project and then open `index.html` in your browser.
 However, before being able to compile the project, there are a couple of requirements that you need to have installed on your machine: